data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/hidrive.md

    singularity datasource add hidrive [command options] <dataset_name> <source_path>

 DESCRIPTION:
-   --hidrive-client-id
-      OAuth Client Id.

-      Leave blank normally.

-   --hidrive-client-secret
-      OAuth Client Secret.

-      Leave blank normally.

-   --hidrive-endpoint
-      Endpoint for the service.

-      This is the URL that API-calls will be made to.

    --hidrive-auth-url
       Auth server URL.

-      Leave blank to use the provider defaults.

-   --hidrive-token-url
-      Token server url.

       Leave blank to use the provider defaults.